Peg solitaire and Conway's soldiers on infinite graphs: Abstract

 \section{Abstract}

-Peg solitaire is traditionally a one-player game played on a grid board filled with pegs.
-The goal of the game is to have a single peg remaining on the board by sequentially jumping a peg over an adjacent peg onto an empty square while eliminating the jumped peg.
+Peg solitaire is classically a one-player game played on a grid board containing pegs.
+The goal of the game is to have a single peg remaining on the board by sequentially jumping with a peg over an adjacent peg onto an empty cell while eliminating the jumped peg.
 Conway's soldiers is a related game played on $\mathbb{Z}^2$ with pegs initially located on the half-space $y \le 0$.
-The goal is to bring a peg as far as possible on the board using peg solitaire jumps.
+The goal is to bring a peg as far up as possible on the board using peg solitaire jumps.
 Conway showed that bringing a peg to the line $y = 5$ is impossible with finitely many jumps.
 Applying Conway's approach, we prove an analogous impossibility property on graphs.
-In addition, we generalize peg solitaire on finite graphs as introduced by Beeler and Hoilman (2011) to an infinite game played on countably infinite graphs.
+In addition, we generalize peg solitaire on finite graphs as introduced by Beeler and Hoilman (2011) to an infinite game played on countable graphs.